 Iran's Nuclear Program.
 Top U.S. officials have warned repeatedly that Iran has a program to acquire nuclear weapons.
 Iran has reportedly attempted to purchase nuclear materials from the former Soviet Union and nuclear equipment from many countries.
 The relatively effective embargo of nuclear sales to Iran is undermined by Russia's efforts to complete a nuclear power plant at Bushehr, which had been started by Germany in the 1970s under the former Shah of Iran.
 The revolutionary government that overthrew the Shah in 1979 abandoned the project, then unsuccessfully tried to get Germany to revive it.
-Russia's MINATOM agency has contracted to finish the plant with one of its own reactor designs, but progress has been slow.
+Russia's MINATOM agency has contracted to finish the plant with one of its own reactor designs.
+Progress has been slow, but the Russian builders plan start-up of the reactor by the end of 2003.